InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 The organisation is trying to roll out InnerSource at a larger scale.
 The initiative started among open source enthusiasts.
 The goal is now to get buy-in from people that are lacking open source experience.
-For that audience the typical slogan of "applying open source best practices" is not longer sufficient to transport the message of what InnerSource is, which problems it solves and which tools it uses for solving these issues.
+For that audience the typical slogan of "applying open source best practices" is no longer sufficient to transport the message of what InnerSource is, which problems it solves and which tools it uses for solving these issues.
+As a result InnerSource adoption in the organisation slows down.
+Teams develop diverging ideas of what the goals of InnerSource is about and how to best implement it leading to confusion when contributors are starting to cross team boundaries.

-## Context
+## Story

 Early experiments in an organisation have shown that open source collaboration best practices can be beneficial.
 The goal now is to move the initiative to